fommil/fpmortals/manuscript/frontmatter.md

 A>
 A> Cats is an experiment to rewrite scalaz.
-Cats is a member of the A> [Typelevel](http://typelevel.org/about.html) community of projects and people organised around functional A> programming in Scala, which has moderators who enforce a Code of A> Conduct to ensure that their spaces are welcoming, inclusive and safe.
+Cats is a member of the A> [Typelevel](http://typelevel.org/about.html) community of projects and people organised around functional A> programming in Scala.
+Typelevel is a political organisation with A> moderators who enforce a Code of Conduct to ensure that their spaces A> are welcoming, inclusive and safe.
 A>
 A> Although this book uses scalaz, a variant using cats will be created A> (subject to demand).
 In the meantime, you can obtain a gratis copy of